omkarcloud/google-maps-scraper/README.md

 ## 🤔 Questions

 ### ❓ How to Scrape a Specific Search Query?
-To scrape a specific query, update the `queries` list with your desired query.
+Open the `main.py` file, and update the `queries` list with your desired query.

 ```python
 queries = ["web developers in delhi"]